SeanChenxy/seanchenxy.github.io/index.md

 I have been focusing on object detection/tracking for underwater robotics since I started my PhD in 2015.
 My reseach interests lie in the joint field of robotics and computer vision, including but not limited to scene perception, 3D human/object/scene understanding, and human-machine interaction.

 ### News
+**2022/4/2** Our book *Visual Perception and Control of Underwater Robots* was Highly Recommended by [CHOICE Reviews](https://www.choice360.org/products/choice-reviews/).
-**2022/3/2** Had one paper accepted by CVPR 2022 about monocular hand reconstruction.
+<br/>**2022/3/2** Had one paper accepted by CVPR 2022 about monocular hand reconstruction.
 <br/>**2022/2/25** Had one paper accepted by IEEE Transactions on Cybernetics about few-shot object detection.
 <br/>**2021/9/1** [Hand3DResearch](https://github.com/SeanChenxy/Hand3DResearch) was released to track recent works in 3D hand tasks.
 <br/>**2021/3/1** Had one paper accepted by CVPR 2021 about monocular hand reconstruction.
-<br/>**2021/3/1** Our book [Visual Perception and Control of Underwater Robots](https://www.routledge.com/Visual-Perception-and-Control-of-Underwater-Robots/Yu-Chen-Kong/p/book/9780367695781) was published .
+<br/>**2021/3/1** Our book [Visual Perception and Control of Underwater Robots](https://www.taylorfrancis.com/books/mono/10.1201/9781003144281/visual-perception-control-underwater-robots-junzhi-yu-xingyu-chen-shihan-kong) was published .

 ### Experience